Chapter 3: The Doctoral Degree

 Following a successful final examination and approval of the final form of the dissertation by the examining committee, the candidate shall submit an electronic dissertation to the Dean of the Graduate School by the required deadlines associated with the commencement at which the degree is to be conferred.

 When the student is admitted to candidacy, the Dean of the Graduate School appoints an examining committee.
 This committee consists of the supervisory committee and a member of the graduate faculty not on the supervisory committee.
 For Ed.D. candidates the outside chair will be a graduate faculty within the College of Education.
-The additional member serves as chairperson for the final oral examination.
+The additional member serves as outside chair for the final oral examination.

-The outside chairperson, as the representative of the Graduate School, is responsible for conducting the final examination in an orderly manner, evaluating it as a test of the candidate's expertise, submitting the final examination ballot, and making other reports as appropriate or required.
-As a member of the examining committee, the chairperson also has the right and the responsibility to evaluate the candidate's performance and to cast a vote.
+The outside chair, as the representative of the Graduate School, is responsible for conducting the final examination in an orderly manner, evaluating it as a test of the candidate's expertise, submitting the final examination ballot, and making other reports as appropriate or required.
+As a member of the examining committee, the outside chair also has the right and the responsibility to evaluate the candidate's performance and to cast a vote.
 The outside chair is responsible for returning the signed ballot and evaluation form to the Graduate School immediately after the oral examination.

-At least 3/4 of the supervisory committee, which does not include the outside chairperson, must sign the ETDR ballot before the ETDR ballot can be processed and the dissertation can be submitted to K-REX and ProQuest.
+At least 3/4 of the supervisory committee, which does not include the outside chair, must sign the ETDR ballot before the ETDR ballot can be processed and the dissertation can be submitted to K-REX and ProQuest.

 The major professor is responsible for submitting the ETDR ballot to the Graduate School.
 By submitting the signed ETDR ballot, the major professor indicates that he/she has reviewed and approved the final PDF file for electronic submission.